Iskra Lawrence Wows In Skin-Tight Yoga Wear For Stretch Session In Times Square

 Your body is not the problem, the sample size is. *what I wish I knew 15years ago* Thank you @graziauk for this interview and story.
 Thank you @lorealmakeup for supporting me and empowering women to feel worth it.
 Thank you to the incredible team @simonemmettstudio @fenella_webb_ @joelygabrielle @haylesr1986 ❤️❤️❤️

-Now the face of major brands including L’Oréal, this sensation has proven that her size isn’t a barrier.
-Iskra also comes as hugely popular on Instagram.
-She has 4.5 million followers.
-Her updates send fans stylish looks, humor, and a fair amount of swimwear that’s modeled with confidence.
+Now the face of major brands, including L’Oréal, this sensation has proven that her size isn’t a barrier.
+Iskra is also hugely popular on Instagram, as she has 4.5 million followers.
+Her updates offer fans stylish looks, humor, and a fair amount of swimwear that’s modeled with confidence.
 Likewise testimony to Lawrence’s popularity are her red carpet appearances.

 Iskra’s following is largely formed of members of the general public.
-She is, however, followed by some celebrity faces.
+She is also followed by some celebrity faces.
 Socialite and heiress Paris Hilton follows her.
-So do models known for their super-slim frames – Nina Agdal and Elsa Hosk also follow her.
+So do models known for their super-slim frames; Nina Agdal and Elsa Hosk also follow her.
 Superstar singer Demi Lovato likewise subscribes to Iskra’s updates.